-The scripts provided in the implement and functional subdirectories can be used to quickly get an Aurora 64B/66B design up and running on a board, or perform a quick simulation of the module.
 The design can also be used as a reference for connecting the trickier interfaces on the Aurora 64B/66B core, such as the clocking interface.

 When using the example design on a board, be sure to edit the <component name>exdes file in the example_design subdirectory to supply the correct pins and clock constraints.
 Table 6-1 describes the ports available in the example design.